Abdus Salam (general)

-Abdus Salam rcds, psc (born 28 February 1942) is a former two star army officer, cabinet minister and politician.
+Abdus Salam rcds, psc (born 28 February 1942) is a former two star army officer, cabinet minister, and politician.
 Affiliated with the Bangladesh Awami League, he served as a Jatiya Sangsad member representing the Mymensingh-9 constituency in 2024.
-On 11 January 2024, he is a former minister of the Ministry of Planning served in 2024.
+On 11 January 2024, he is a former minister of the Ministry of Planning who served in 2024.

 Career

 Salam was elected to parliament from Mymensingh-9 as an Awami League candidate in 2008.
 His nomination was cancelled by the Bangladesh Election Commission for defaulting on a loan.
 He appealed the cancellation and was subsequently elected during the appeal process.
-In 2013, Bangladesh High Court cancelled his election following an appeal by an Awami League activists.
+In 2013, the Bangladesh High Court cancelled his election following an appeal by an Awami League activists.

 Salam was elected to parliament from Mymensingh-9 as an Awami League candidate on 7 January 2024.